 Google has also stated if your banner takes up a reasonable amount of space on the screen, such as the Chrome app download banner, this will be allowed under these new guidelines.

 Lastly, Google has also indicated if your site content is behind a pay wall, and requires users to sign-in to view content, this is also permitted under the new guidelines.
-The image below shows these exemptions and what will continue to be allowed under these new guidelines.

 In light of this new penalty, it has left both marketers and website owners wondering how they can continue to capitalize on successful campaigns using pop-ups.